-Match on: Operator: Value: Description: Method ✓ == ✓ INVITE ✓ X SIP Method From URI ✓ RegExp ✓ (sip|tel):(.)| ↑ X If From URI ...
+Match on: Operator: Value: Description: Method ✓ == ✓ INVITE ✓ ★ ★ SIP Method From URI RegExp (sip|tel):(.)
+[Add condition]

 Fig. 56: Example of a Condition Being Referred to by a Backreference Expression the second condition's first sub-part (i.e. matched by the expression in the first parentheses) of the regular expression would identify the protocol discriminator and yield "sip" for SIP URIs.
 The expression would be formed as this